anssihalmeaho/funl-examples/README.md

 This example is continuation for **streams**, it further demonstrates how to achieve lazy evaluation by using thunks (and defer/force operators).

+## callcount
+This example shows how to wrap function (or procedure) with another procedure.
+In this case procedure counts amount of calls made in addition to calling wrapped function.